Comparison of semi-supervised deep learning algorithms for audio classification: Semi-supervised deep learning algorithms

 \section{Semi-supervised deep learning algorithms}

-This section provides a detailed description of each of the methods we decided to experiment with.
-We chose them for their performance and novelty.
-Two of these approaches, Mean Teacher (MT)~\cite{tarvainen2018mean} and Deep Co-Training (DCT)~\cite{qiao2018deep} use the principle of consistency regularization between the output of two models.
-The other methods, MixMatch (MM) and FixMatch (FM), use only one model and combine the three SSL mechanisms described in the introduction.
+This section provides a detailed description of the five SSL approaches we compare for audio classification.
+We chose them for their high performance reported for object recognition in images.
+Two of these approaches, Mean Teacher (MT)~\cite{tarvainen2018mean}, and Deep Co-Training (DCT)~\cite{qiao2018deep} use the principle of consistency regularization between the outputs of two models.
+The other methods, MixMatch~(MM)~\cite{berthelot2019mixmatch}, ReMixMatch~(RMM)~\cite{berthelot2020remixmatch}, and FixMatch~(FM)~\cite{sohn2020fixmatch}, use a single model and combine the three SSL mechanisms described in the introduction.

-We considered a fifth method, ReMixMatch, that has been proposed by the same authors to enhance MM, but before introducing FM.
-ReMixMatch uses an additional self-supervised loss term, related to predicting a rotation angle applied to an input image.
-For audio, we replaced the rotations with horizontal and vertical flips on the spectrograms, but we did not obtain better results compared to MixMatch, so that we do not report results with this method.

-We provide a figure to illustrate each of the four methods.
-In Section~\ref{subsec:addingmixup}, we explain how we add mixup to each method, except MM that already uses mixup in its original version.
-We included the mixup operation in a green-colored box in the method workflow figures, to show where mixup is optionally integrated.
+We provide a figure to illustrate each of the five methods.
+In Section~\ref{subsec:addingmixup}, we explain how we add mixup to MT, DCT and FM, since MM and RMM already use it.
+We included a blue box in the method workflow figures, to show where mixup is optionally integrated.
 We will refer to the modified methods as ``method+mixup'', for instance, FM+mixup.